burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	    "-I", "/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/clang/6.0/include",
     	"-Wno-objc-property-implementation"};

 Clang loves to eat all the arguments for breakfast, lunch and dinner.
-If you want to have fun, [take a look](https://www.dropbox.com/s/zls6pdfhrsuxiqa/Screenshot%202014-11-03%2011.27.09.png?dl=0) at the default list of arguments Xcode sends Clang whenever it tries to perform a compile.
-Have fun reverse engineering that!
+If you want to have fun, [take a look](https://www.dropbox.com/s/zls6pdfhrsuxiqa/Screenshot%202014-11-03%2011.27.09.png?dl=0) at the default list of arguments Xcode sends Clang whenever it tries to build.
+Have fun understanding that!

 I tried to be as minimal as possible with my Clang arguments.
 Tried a bunch of permurations with all kinds of stuff and and this is what I ended up with: